A Year In (nature) Numbers

 Your Top 10 Birds:

 These are the birds most commonly reported on Encounter, in descending order, in 2025.
 It’s interesting to compare it to the Top 10 birds recorded in the RSPB’s 2025 Big Garden Birdwatch, which you can find here.
-In the BGB, you’re asked to report every bird in your garden, not just the ones that attracted your attention, which may explain why wood pigeons are in the RSPB’s Top 10 and not in ours!
+In the BGBW, you’re asked to report every bird in your garden, not just the ones that attracted your attention, which may explain why wood pigeons are in the RSPB’s Top 10 and not in ours!

 1. Robin